s4-iamkhan/ish-312-ec/README.md

 ```bash
 cd ~/ish-312-ec/AP3D1
  ```
+Assuming the database has already been created, we now want to perform a BLAST search to find potential homologs of a query protein.

 # 1. BLAST AP3D1 against the database to identify AP3D1 homologs.

 You will be conducting a blast searches for the ARPC protein.